peteroupc/peteroupc.github.io/bernoulli.md

 But a polynomial admits a Bernoulli factory only if it can be written to have Bernstein coefficients that are each 0 or greater and less than 1, and a function admits a Bernoulli factory with a fixed number of coin flips only if it's a polynomial of that kind (Goyal and Sigman 2012[^7]; Qian et al. 2011[^8]; see also Wästlund 1999, section 4[^9]).

-Goyal and Sigman give an algorithm for simulating these polynomials, which is given below.
+Goyal and Sigman give an algorithm for simulating these polynomials, which is given later.

 1. Flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.[^10]
 2. Return a number that is 1 with probability _a_\[_j_\], or 0 otherwise.